-Each page of a document prepared for a civil case must be numbered.
+Each page of a document prepared for a guardianship case must be numbered.

-- ☐ Number each page of the completed Brief in Support of Motion. - ☐ The last page of the Brief in Support of Motion is the date and signature page.
+- □ Number each page of your completed brief in support of the motion. - □ The last page of the brief in support of motion is the date and signature page.